 Choosing the right appraiser for litigation

 Choosing the right appraiser for litigation needs is a multi-step process.
 The most obvious one is to choose an appraiser who can accurately determine a property’s value for your client and your case, while creating supporting documentation in a clear and concise manner.
-As discussed in the HOW TO CHOOSE AN APPRAISER page, Michael Mathis has over 30 years of appraisal experience all in the Inland Empire, additional experience acting as a residential contractor on multiple projects, is a graduate of UC Santa Barbara, and has taught appraisers for 8 years.
-A usable appraisal is much more than just the reconciled opinion of value, and Mr. Mathis’ education and experience, along with a strong commitment to quality and accuracy assures you and your client of obtaining an excellent appraisal product.
+As discussed in the HOW TO CHOOSE AN APPRAISER page, Michael Mathis has over 34 years of appraisal experience all in the Inland Empire, additional experience acting as a residential contractor on multiple projects, is a graduate of UC Santa Barbara, and taught appraisers for 8 years.
+A usable appraisal is much more than just a number, and Mr. Mathis’ education and experience, along with a strong commitment to quality and accuracy assures you and your client of obtaining an excellent appraisal product containing both an accurate opinion of value and a clear explanation of how it was derived.

 Some examples of the reasons how you and your clients might benefit from his appraisal services are: